gunthercox/ChatterBot/docs/adapters/logic.rst

 How it works
 ------------

-The closest meaning algorithm uses the [wordnet](http://www.nltk.org/howto/wordnet.html) functionality of [nltk](www.nltk.org) to determine the similarity of two statements based on the path similarity between each token of each statement.
+The closest meaning algorithm uses the `wordnet`_ functionality of `NLTK`_ to determine the similarity of two statements based on the path similarity between each token of each statement.
 This is essentially an evaluation of the closeness of synonyms.
 The statement that has the closest path similarity of synsets to the input statement is returned.

 Approximate Sentence Match Adapter
 ----------------------------------